 In the present cloud computing environment, the scheduling approaches for VM (Virtual Machine) resources only focus on the current state of the entire system.
 Most often they fail to consider the system variation and historical behavioral data which causes system load imbalance.
 To present a better approach for solving the problem of VM resource scheduling in a cloud computing environment, this project demonstrates a genetic algorithm based VM resource scheduling strategy that focuses on system load balancing.
 The genetic algorithm approach computes the impact in advance, that it will have on the system after the new VM resource is deployed in the system, by utilizing historical data and current state of the system.
 It then picks up the solution, which will have the least effect on the system.
 By doing this it ensures the better load balancing and reduces the number of dynamic VM migrations.
 The approach presented in this project solves the problem of load imbalance and high migration costs.
 Usually load imbalance and high number of VM migrations occur if the scheduling is performed using the traditional algorithms.

 Sawant, Shailesh, "A Genetic Algorithm Scheduling Approach for Virtual Machine Resources in a Cloud Computing Environment" (2011).
 Master's Projects.
-Paper 198.
+198.